Soviet Gulags Where

 Even well into the 1940s the world knew little of what had happened in the gulags.
 It was only once General Anders led an entire nation out of the USSR that the stories started to emerge.

-Onlookers would stare with disbelief, struggling to beleive that such atrocity could occur.
+Onlookers would stare with disbelief, struggling to believe that such atrocity could occur in so-called "Soviet Gulags".
 One of the first nations to become aware of this was Persia when the Polish Evacuees from the USSR landed on their shores in a horrendous state of health and wearing rags that had to be burned to contain disease.

 We can never comprehend the suffering our fellowman went through in the Gulags.